dotlang/language/Enhancements.md

 ```
 proposal: in non-primitives, we store actual type. so when we have `obj y = @obj(x)` y needs to keep track of it's original type.

+? - Provide a more explicit syntax to declare container class has an implementation for an empty method of contained class.